Spanish Golden Age: El Greco

-Known for his unique expressionistic style that met with both puzzlement and admiration, El Greco (which means "The Greek") was not Spanish, having been born Domenikos Theotokopoulos in Crete.
-He studied the great Italian masters of his time—Titian, Tintoretto, and Michelangelo—when he lived in Italy from 1568 to 1577.
-According to legend, he asserted that he would paint a mural that would be as good as one of Michelangelo's, if one of the Italian artist's murals was demolished first.
-El Greco quickly fell out of favor in Italy, but soon found a new home in the city of Toledo, in central Spain.
-He was influential in creating a style based on impressions and emotion, featuring elongated fingers and vibrant color and brushwork.
-Uniquely, his works featured faces that captured expressions of sombre attitudes and withdrawal while still having his subjects bear witness to the terrestrial world.
-His paintings of the city of Toledo became models for a new European tradition in landscapes, and influenced the work of later Dutch masters.
-Spain at this time was an ideal environment for the Venetian-trained painter.
-Art was flourishing in the empire and Toledo was a great place to get commissions.
+Known for his unique expressionistic style, which elicited both puzzlement and admiration, El Greco ("the Greek") was originally from the island of Crete.
+He was not Spanish but Greek by birth.
+El Greco studied the great Italian masters of his time—Titian, Tintoretto, and Michelangelo—during his stay in Italy from 1568 to 1577.
+According to legend, El Greco once claimed he would paint a mural as good as one of Michelangelo's if one of the Italian artist's murals was demolished first.
+After falling out of favor in Italy, he found a new home in Toledo, central Spain.
+During this period, Spain was an ideal environment for the Venetian-trained painter, with art flourishing throughout the empire and Toledo being a great place to receive commissions.
+His paintings of the city became models for a new European tradition in landscapes and influenced the work of later Dutch masters.
+In his lifetime, El Greco was influential in creating a style based on impressions and emotion, characterized by elongated fingers and vibrant color and brushwork.
+His works uniquely featured faces that captured expressions of somber attitudes and withdrawal while still having his subjects bear witness to the terrestrial world.

 Diego Velázquez

-Diego Velázquez was born on June 6, 1599, in Seville.
-Both parents were from minor nobility.
-He was the oldest of six children.
-Velázquez is widely regarded as one of Spain's most important and influential artists.
-He was a court painter for King Philip IV and found an increasingly high demand for his portraits from statesmen, aristocrats, and clergymen across Europe.
-His portraits of the King, his chief minister, the Count-duke of Olivares, and the Pope himself demonstrated a belief in artistic realism and a style comparable to many of the Dutch masters.
-In the wake of the Thirty Years' War, Velázquez met the Marqués de Spinola and painted his famous Surrender of Breda celebrating Spinola's earlier victory.
-Spinola was struck by his ability to express emotion through realism in both his portraits and landscapes; his work in the latter, in which he launched one of European art's first experiments in outdoor lighting, became another lasting influence on Western painting.
+Diego Velázquez was born on June 6, 1599, in Seville, to parents of minor nobility and was the eldest of six children.
+Widely regarded as one of Spain's most important and influential artists, he became a court painter for King Philip IV and gained increasing demand across Europe for his portraits of statesmen, aristocrats, and clergymen.
+His portraits of the King, his chief minister the Count-Duke of Olivares, and the Pope showcased his belief in artistic realism and a style comparable to many of the Dutch masters.
+Following the Thirty Years' War, Velázquez met the Marqués de Spinola and painted his famous Surrender of Breda (1635), celebrating Spinola's victory at Breda in 1625.
+Spinola was impressed by Velázquez's ability to convey emotion through realism in both his portraits and landscapes, the latter of which became a lasting influence on Western painting.
 Velázquez's friendship with Bartolomé Esteban Murillo, a leading Spanish painter of the next generation, ensured the enduring influence of his artistic approach.

-Velázquez's most famous painting is the celebrated Las Meninas, in which the artist includes himself as one of the subjects.
+Velázquez's most famous painting is the celebrated Las Meninas (1656, Prado Museum in Madrid) in which the artist includes himself as one of the subjects.